stormpath/stormpath.github.io/source/rest/product-guide/index.markdown

 <a class="anchor" name="account-store-mapping-update"></a>
 ### Update An Account Store Mapping

-Submit an HTTP `POST` to an accountStoreMapping's `href` when you want to change one or more specific application attributes.
+Submit an HTTP `POST` to an accountStoreMapping's `href` when you want to change one or more of the account store mapping's attributes.
 Unspecified attributes are not changed, but at least one attribute must be specified.

 **Updatable Application Attributes**